husseinOuda/husseinOuda/README.md

     </a>
 </p>

-- 🔭 I’m currently working at [Team Leader for Techmakers](https://techmakers.tech/)
+- 🔭 I’m currently working at <a href="https://techmakers.tech/" target="_blank" rel="noopener noreferrer"> Team Leader for Techmakers </a>

-- 👨‍💻 I lost access to due caused war Gaza and destruction of my laptop [previous GitHub account](https://github.com/HusseinAoda2)
+- 👨‍💻 I lost access to due caused war Gaza and destruction of my laptop <a href="https://github.com/HusseinAoda2" target="_blank" rel="noopener noreferrer"> previous GitHub account </a>

 - 💼 All of my projects are available at [https://husseinaoda2.github.io/portfolio/](https://husseinaoda2.github.io/portfolio/)